mora145/A_Dog_Said/README.md

 Animal Healing of old wounds requires research, min med skill of 10 and 3 normal medicine. (make sure animals are set to receive it)

 DMG on bionic parts is non variable from animal to animal.
-A fully bionic Yorkie will do the same damage as a fully bionic Thrumbo.
+A bionic leg on a Yorkie for example will do the same damage as a bionic leg on a bigger animal.
-So make sure to not replace parts unneccissarily on higher damage animals.